nthnn/diwa/misc/main_page.md

 ![Arduino Release](https://img.shields.io/badge/Library%20Manager-v0.0.3-red?logo=Arduino)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/nthnn/diwa/blob/main/LICENSE)

-%Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP32 and similar development boards that has PSRAM with Arduino platform.
+%Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP32 and similar development boards specially boards with PSRAM.
 It is designed for resource-constrained environments but can be used with non-Arduino platform projects, offering a streamlined solution for tasks that require neural network capabilities.

 %Diwa stands out as a straightforward and effective solution for implementing artificial neural networks on microcontrollers.
 Key features include: